 The centralized scheduling A-CPE may receive the CRZ Initial Ranging CDMA code within the CRZ Initial Ranging Interval in a CRZ of US subframe.
 As many CPEs may contend for ranging, the CDMA code received may be the sum of many CPE transmissions.
 The centralized scheduling A-CPE isolates each of these transmissions and computes the ranging adjustments based on the relative time of arrival of each CPE upstream burst, i.e., the timing offset, so that all these bursts arrive at the centralized scheduling A-CPE at the beginning of the symbol period within sufficient tolerance.

 Ranging adjusts each CPE’s timing offset such that each CPE appears to be co-located with the centralized scheduling A-CPE.
 The CPE shall set its initial timing offset to “zero advance” as if it was physically collocated with the centralized scheduling A-CPE.
 When the CRZ Initial Ranging transmission opportunity occurs, the CPE may send a CRZ CDMA code.
-After reception and decoding of this CDMA code, the centralized scheduling A-CPE will react by sending a RNG-CMD MAC message in a following frame with the same CDMA code and indicate the timing advance that the CPE should use for its upstream transmissions (see Table 44) so that the beginning of its bursts is aligned with the center of the cyclic prefix within the tolerance indicated in 9.9.1.
-For the transmission of RNG-CMD to the CPE, a centralized scheduling A-CPE shall request bandwidth to a A-BS by using an Extended Bandwidth Request Subheader (7.6.1.2.1a).
+After reception and decoding of this CDMA code, the centralized scheduling A-CPE will send a RNG-RPT MAC message to the A-BS, where instead of the centralized scheduling A-CPE the A-BS will react by sending a RNG-CMD MAC message in a following frame with the same CDMA code and indicate the timing advance that the CPE should use for its upstream transmissions (see Table 44) so that the beginning of its bursts is aligned with the center of the cyclic prefix within the tolerance indicated in 9.9.1.

-When the CPE receives the RNG-CMD MAC message, CRZ initial ranging will start for the centralized scheduling CPE.
 The CPE randomly selects the CDMA code as described in 7.15.2.1a and sends the CRZ initial ranging CDMA code to the centralized scheduling A-CPE on the CRZ Initial Ranging Interval.
 Thus, the CPE sends the message as if it were co-located with the centralized scheduling A-CPE.

 The CPE shall calculate the transmit EIRP per subcarrier for initial ranging, EIRPIR_CPE, from the following equation: